phrp720/Security-Operations-Center/README.md

   <img src="./soc_architecture_diagram.png" alt="SOC Architecture Diagram" />
 </p>

+## Contributing

+Contributions are welcomed!
+If you have ideas, improvements, or fixes, feel free to open an issue or submit a pull request.

 > [!Warning]
 >
 > This project involves the use of multiple Docker images, each requiring substantial computational resources for optimal performance.
 If your system does not have sufficient resources (CPU, RAM, and storage), there is a risk of instability or crashes.
 It is strongly recommended to ensure your system meets the necessary resource requirements before deploying these images.

-## Contributing

-Contributions are welcomed!
-If you have ideas, improvements, or fixes, feel free to open an issue or submit a pull request.

-Thank you for visiting!
+Thank you for visiting!!